 There are two distinct cultural protocols:

-- Welcome to Country - can only be made by an Aboriginal Traditional Owner of the country or land upon which the welcome is made.
+- Welcome to Country - can only be made by an Aboriginal Traditional Custodian of the country or land upon which the welcome is made.
 It is a statement of welcome.

 Welcome to Country

 The Welcome to Country is also known as a 'Traditional Welcome'.
 It enables Traditional Custodians to give their blessing to an event and welcome people to their land.
 Only a representative for the traditional clan of the location at which the function is being held can provide a Welcome to Country.
 This person is usually an Elder.